1.0 Objective: To lay down the procedure for Sanitization of the Storage tank and Distribution Loopline and cleaning of DM and RO water storage tank.

 3.0 Responsibility: 3.1 Production Chemist, Maintenance Supervisor.

-3.2 Head production for overall compliance to this procedure.
+3.2 Head production for overall compliance with this procedure.

 4.1 Carry out the sanitization of the storage tank and distribution pipelines in the morning of each working day in the following manner.